Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: MIXED MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

-The Rob's subsystem in region I, by tracing out Alice's qubit, is given by
+Rob's subsystem in region I, by tracing out Alice's qubit, is given by

-These infinite dimensional density matrices does not possess a diagonal block structure; hence arriving at the analytical form for their eigenvalues is not straightforward and one has to resort to numerical techniques.
-Below, we describe a procedure to obtain the eigenvalues of these two density matrices for evaluating the AR $ q $-conditional entropy.
+These infinite-dimensional density matrices do not possess a diagonal block structure; hence, arriving at the analytical form for their eigenvalues is not straightforward, and one has to resort to numerical techniques.
+Below, we describe a procedure for obtaining the eigenvalues of these two density matrices to evaluate the AR $ q $-conditional entropy.